Samuel-Pedraza/Samuel-Pedraza/README.md

 Here are some ideas to get you started:
 -->

-- ⚡ What am I currently working on?
-Bitcoin Atomic Swaps.
+- ⚡ Currently Learning Rust and Building Bitcoin tools
 - 📫 How to reach me?
 Email me at samdpedraza@gmail.com

 ### Connect with me